cosmos/ibc/spec/ics-002-validity-predicate/README.md

 * `ClientState` is an opaque type representing the state of a client.
-  A `ClientState` must expose query functions to retrieve trusted state roots at previously verified heights, retrieve the current `ConsensusState`.
-It must provide an inexpensive way for downstream logic to verify whether key-value pairs are present in a state root or not.
+  A `ClientState` must expose query functions to retrieve trusted state roots at previously verified heights and retrieve the current `ConsensusState`.

 * `createClient`, `queryClient`, `updateClient`, `freezeClient`, and `deleteClient` function signatures are as defined in [ICS 25](../ics-025-handler-interface).
-  The function implementations are defined in this standard.
+  The function implementations are defined in this specification.

 ### Desired Properties